X-Press Magazine: Zebrahype magazine

-Zebrahype was a short-lived but influential supplement published by X-Press Magazine during the late 2000s.
-Targeted at a younger demographic, the magazine focused on street culture, fashion, indie music, and emerging trends within Perth’s creative scene.
-It was distributed as an insert within X-Press as well as at select retail and music outlets.
-Zebrahype gained a following for its bold design, photography, and its promotion of up-and-coming local artists and designers.
-Despite its niche popularity, the publication was eventually discontinued due to shifting editorial priorities and financial pressures in the print media landscape.
+During the late 2000s, X-Press Magazine published Zebrahype, a supplement targeted at a younger demographic that focused on street culture, fashion, indie music, and emerging trends in Perth.
+It was distributed as an insert within the main magazine and at select retail and music outlets.
+The publication was eventually discontinued due to financial pressures in the print media landscape.